 What to Do With End-of-Life Appliances in South Africa

-Right now, dozens of home appliances are going rogue.
+Currently, dozens of home appliances are malfunctioning.
 Washing machines whine in protest, fridges dribble dirty water on floors, and dishwashers come to a burning stop.
 Sadly, every shiny new gadget we buy must eventually meet its end.
 But what do we do with these husks of technology once they no longer serve us?

 Putting them on the pavement and hoping for the best might be a popular answer, but it’s not always a good one.
 Sending broken appliances to a registered e-waste recycling company is a far better option.